Create-With-Code-Master/1.2-Pedal-To-The-Metal/rubric.md

 * Understand purpose & syntax of comments.
-* Able to define the term *component* as it is used in Unity.
+* Able to define the term *component* as it is used in Unity and give an example of one.
 * Able to create a branch, commit changes, and push them to GitHub.
 * Able to use a basic understanding of the Unity file structure to find a Unity file on GitHub and link to it.
   - Checkout a branch on GitHub